Blog

 Examples of “Puffing” in Real Estate

-Puffing in real estate can manifest itself in several ways.
+Puffing in real estate can manifest itself in a number of ways.
 Some common examples include:

 1. Exaggerated Property Descriptions

-Sellers or real estate agents may describe a property in an exaggerated way.
-For example, they may say that a house is “the best in the neighborhood” or has “the best views in the city” without providing objective evidence for these claims.
+Sellers or real estate agents may describe a property in an exaggerated manner.
+For example, they may say that a home is “the best in the neighborhood” or that it has “the best views in town” without providing objective evidence for these claims.

 2. Emphasis on Positive Characteristics

-Another form of “puffing” involves overemphasizing the positive features of a property while overlooking any flaws or negative aspects.
+Another form of “puffing” involves over-emphasizing a property’s positive features while overlooking any flaws or negative aspects.
 For example, they might focus on the spacious kitchen and high-end appliances while ignoring potential problems, such as the condition of the roof or plumbing.

 3. Personal Opinions